xiangjunn/tp/docs/DeveloperGuide.md

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-### Listing all event field
+### Listing all events

-1. Listing all event addresses when defualt list is shown
+1. Listing all event with certain fields shown.

     1. Prerequisites: At least one event in the list.

     1. Test case: `elist at/`<br>
        Expected: All events listed with only address displayed.
 All events listed shown in the status message.
     1. Test case: `elist`<br>
-       Expected: All events listed with all field displayed.
+       Expected: All events listed with all fields displayed.
 All events listed shown in the status message.

-    1. Other incorrect delete commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
+    1. Other incorrect `elist` commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
        Expected: No change in display.
 Error message shown in status bar.

 1. _{ more test cases …​ }_